Console

 Lean more and understand the concept of pasby consumers.

-An organisation on pasby developer console is a set of apps that use the same billing.
-Organisations allow one or more users to control billing and scope permissions for all applications belonging to the organisation.
-An app always belongs to an organisation.
+An organization on pasby developer console is a set of apps that use the same billing.
+Organizations allow one or more users to control billing and scope permissions for all applications belonging to the organization.
+An app always belongs to an organization.

-When you first create an organisation it will have no applications associated to it. new organisation dashboard on console
+When you first create an organization it will have no applications associated to it. new organization dashboard on console

 Apps

-An app on pasby™ belongs to an organisation and acts as a standalone interface with identities on pasby™.
-An app relies on the organisation's api keys but contains it's own client secret keys and private key for secure communication with pasby servers.
+An app on pasby™ belongs to an organization and acts as a standalone interface with identities on pasby™.
+An app relies on the organization's api keys but contains it's own client secret keys and private key for secure communication with pasby servers.

 Setting up an app could be in either one of these two environments but not both;